 Bob was a devoted husband, loving father, grandfather and friend.
 He was an example of strength and integrity to all.
 He was a member of the Congregational United Church of Christ, Moose Lodge #602, Cowboy Joe Club, Wyoming Wool Growers Association, and served on the school board for Converse County School District #2, and the Glenrock Cemetery District Board.

 He was preceded in death by his parents, Jess and Izetta; brother, Jim; and beloved wife, Ann.

 He is survived by his brother, Edgar, of Lusk; and sons, Brad(Laurie) of Glenrock, grandchildren Braden(Amanda) Boner, Ryan Boner, and Meghan(Jake) Bratton; Rob(Anne Marie) of Douglas, grandchildren Brian(Nicole) Boner, Tyler Boner, Michelle(Daniel) Meirose, and Laura(Frank) Kuchinski; and Jeff(Tracy) of Douglas, grandchildren Scott(Sarah) Boner, Trent(Mariah) Boner, and Garrett(Tori) Boner; and ten great grandchildren.

 Memorials to the Moose Lodge of Douglas would be appreciated by the family and can be mailed to Moose Lodge #602, P.O.
 Box 168, Douglas, WY 82633.

 Gorman Funeral Homes - Converse Chapel of Douglas is in charge of arrangements.

-To send flowers to BOB's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of BOB L. BONER, please visit our floral store.